 This is used to measure your child’s ability to link together the various subjects within a larger theme.
 See Figure 4.
 This will follow the same Aim High target model.

 Form tutors will set your child the individualised Wren Skill Aim High target at the start of a term based on their Key Stage 2 results and CATS data.
 This is reviewed at the end of the term based on teacher’s feedback.

 In each school year you will receive two data reports to provide a snapshot of your child’s attainment and effort.
 In addition to their effort, engagement in lessons, preparation for learning and application of The Wren Skills we will also inform you which phase of learning your child has reached in each module for every subject along with their target.

 How does this prepare my child for GCSE?

 In terms 5 and 6 of Year 8 your child will start to prepare for his/her GCSE courses in English, Mathematics and Science in Year 9.
 Similar to using the Key Stage 2 results as a starting point for Key Stage 3 it is important that students know how their average key stage 3 attainment aligns with GCSE criteria at the start of Year 9.

-Returning to Elliot, If he ends Key Stage 3 with an average attainment of ‘Developing’ he will start his GCSE in that subject working between grades 2 and 3 and would be expected to achieve a grade 5 or 6 by the end of the course.
-See Figure 5.
+Returning to Elliot, If he ends Key Stage 3 with an average attainment of ‘Developing’ he will start his GCSE with a target grade of 3 or 4.